daprela/wp-starter-plugin/README.md

 The Webpack workflow is provided to allow compiling the Gutenberg blocks.
 If you don't want to develop a Gutenberg block you can delete the `blocks` folder and the three webpack files, and ignore this chapter.

 Webpack compiles all of the assets in the `blocks` folder, provided that they are imported in the JS files.
-All assets not imported will not be part of the dependency chain and therefore Webpack will ignore them.
+All assets not imported will not be part of the dependency graph and therefore Webpack will ignore them.
 The following commands are available:
 * `npm run devGutenberg`: runs Webpack in development mode.
 JS and CSS are mapped.
 The assets are 'watched' and recompiled if they change.
 * `npm run buildGutenberg`: runs Webpack in production mode.
 All assets are optimized and minimized.